ihsotas0/Interfaced/worldbuilding/groups.pickerism.md

 the new Picker time was 100 years greater.
 This means that the rate of change of
 $t_p$ is 100 seconds per second.

-CHECK WALLET OR ELSEWHERE FOR THE STICKY NOTE WITH THE IDEAS TO WRITE DOWN.